mimikgit/cocoapod-EdgeCore/README.md

 ## Installation

-To install `EdgeCore` and `EdgeEngine (or EdgeEngineDeveloper)` cocoapods simply add the following lines to your Podfile:
+To install `EdgeCore` and `EdgeEngineDeveloper (or EdgeEngine for enterprise solutions)` cocoapods simply add the following lines to your Podfile:

 > **_NOTE:_** Developers wanting to use their **developer edge license** from [mimik developer console](https://developer.mimik.com/console) should specify  [EdgeEngineDeveloper](https://github.com/mimikgit/cocoapod-EdgeEngineDeveloper) cocoapod in their `Podfile`.